The Gemäldegalerie (Paintings Gallery) in Berlin is a top art museum to visit in Germany and one of the best Old Masters collections in the world.

 Permanent Exhibitions in the Gemäldegalerie in Berlin

 Around 1,300 paintings are on permanent display in the Gemäldegalerie with temporary exhibitions often adding many more.
 The focal points of the collection are Italian art from the 13th to 17th centuries and early German masters but all genres and regions of European paintings are covered.
-The collection of Dutch masters from the 15th to 17th century might be the most important in the world.
+The collection of Dutch masters from the 15th to 17th centuries might be the most important in the world.

 The French, Spanish, and English works are generally not of the same quality as the Italian, Dutch, and German works and relatively few works from these countries are on display.
 Although small, the English collection is the most comprehensive in Germany.